crudobaker/chebot/README.md

 A Telegram bot to help you about life

 ## Start up locally
-To run the bot in your computer, you need to write in your terminal (from chebot directory):
+To run the bot in your computer, you need to write in your terminal (from bot module directory):
 `npm run bot`

 ### Configure the BOT_TOKEN locally